canmom/canmom.github.io/fiction/undefinedbehaviour.md

 ---

-How can I describe what I was feeling in this moment?
+How can I describe what I was feeling in that moment?
 It was like I broke on a rock.
 In movies, they have pithy ways to express it like, <i>how could you, I thought you were dead, I could kill you</i>.
 I didn't have anything like that to say.

 I felt...
 I felt like a monster, to be honest.
 I hadn't shaved.
 Wearing what they used to call a boymoder hoodie.
 I was a fair bit heavier than I had been, and well, normally I try to be proud of that, I'm always telling other trans girls to eat more, but in that moment all the politics went out of my head.

 I felt the last decade coming down on top of me.
 Everything I'd done and, more importantly, hadn't done.

+Most of all I felt extremely fucking *confused*.

 I am pretty sure I made some sort of weird squeak and gestured for her to come inside.
 At least my flat was actually accessible!
 More accessible than ever with all the furniture gone.

+---

-Violet was not alone.
-There was someone behind her, a tall East Asian woman in a heavy coat who I can best describe as 'pointy'.
-She kept furtively looking back along the street, her breath misting.
+Violet is not alone.
+There is someone behind her, a tall East Asian woman in a heavy coat who I can best describe as 'pointy'.
+She keeps looking back, furtive, along the street.
+Her breath mists.

-I got them inside.
-No kitchen table, so me and Violet's mysterious friend ended up sitting on my air mattress, Violet of course in her wheelchair.
-I still had my kettle so I set it to boil, sat incongruously in the middle of the carpet I'd spent the day cleaning.
+Get them inside.
+No kitchen table, so me and Violet's mysterious friend end up sitting on my air mattress, Violet of course in this new wheelchair.
+I still have my kettle so I set it to boil, sat incongruously in the middle of the carpet I'd spent the day cleaning.

 "Violet, I... hey."
-I managed.
+I manage.
 "Hi...
 Long time no see."

-Violet looked at me with...
-I suppose I can say with affection and pain.
-That's what I wanted to imagine in her face.
-Honestly, more than anything she looked *exhausted*.
+Violet looks at me with...
+I mean, what are you supposed to read, here?
+Pain... affection?
+That's what I want to imagine in her face.
+No, that isn't it.
+More than anything she looks *exhausted*.

-"You were going to say '久しぶりですね', weren't you, you fucking weeb." said Violet.
-Then she coughed.
+"You were going to say '久しぶりですね', weren't you, you fucking weeb." she says.
+Then she coughs.
 "I mean, um.
 Hey, Indigo.
 God, I am *so* fucking sorry."

-I swallowed, and I was definitely tearing up.
-My throat was sore.
-I was going to end up absolutely *bawling* at this rate.
+I swallow, and I'm definitely tearing up.
+I can feel the hotness of the tears.
+My throat is already sore.
+I'll end up absolutely *bawling* at this rate.
 That would be no good, would it?

-"Where the fuck were you?
+"Violet, you're...
+Where were you?
 Literally, like..."
+I can't see how to finish the sentence.
+It makes no sense.

+She purses her lips.
+"It's.
+It's a long story.
+I'll tell you.
+Please..."

+"I honestly thought you were dead."

+"I kinda was for a bit, actually.
+Like, clinically."

+I don't know what to do with this.
+I look up at her, no doubt resembling like a particularly bedraggled cat.

+"I got better, obviously." she says, approximating something like a smile.

-I couldn't figure out how to finish the sentence.
-It made no sense.
-"I honestly thought you were dead.
-We put you on the fucking TDOR list.
-Violet... do you get it?
-Every year..."
-I laughed hollowly.
-"Every year, I logged into <cite>TRISMEGISTUS</cite>, I went to the place in the second area where the candle people are and did the 'blessed flame' quest.
+"Every year..."
+It's hard to figure out words.
+"Every year since you were, um, gone, I logged into <cite>TRISMEGISTUS</cite>, I went to the place in the second area where the candle people are and did the 'blessed flame' quest.
 Do you remember that one?"

-Violet was tearing up too, now.
-Her friend awkwardly inspected my freshly-repainted wall.
-I went over to her, and wrapped my arms around her, and we cried together for a while.
-She was so light.
+Violet is tearing up too, now.
+Her friend sits quietly, apparently pondering my freshly-repainted wall.
+I pull myself to my feet, and wrap my arms around her, and we can just cry together for a while.
+She feels so light.

-"I couldn't tell you." she said.
+"I couldn't tell you." she says, muffled.
 "I'm sorry, Indigo.
-You were my other half, I would have done anything to tell you I was still there.
-But I couldn't."
+I would have done anything to tell you I was still there.
+I couldn't."

-"You're alive."
-I held onto her.
-"I mean, I don't know, a decade is a long time.
+"I'm just fucking glad to know you're alive."
+I can't let go of her.
+"G-d, it has been the worst fucking decade of ever.
 I don't know what we are now.
-But I'm fucking glad you're alive, Violet.
+But fuck, I'm glad you're alive, Violet.
 I'm fucking glad..."

 "Yeah."
-Violet said.
-We didn't say anything else for a while.
+Violet says.
+And for a while, we don't find anything else to say.

+---

-Eventually, the other woman coughed.
+The other woman coughs.
 "I don't wanna interrupt this, but we're kind of on a clock."

-I let Violet go, and settled down by the wall.
+I let Violet go, and collapse against the wall.
 "This has got to be a story."

 "It is."
 Violet said.
 "It really is, Indigo.
 But right now, I've got to offer you a job."

 I couldn't contain it.
-All the tears gave way to laughter.
+All the tears give way to laughter.
 "No. You're actually fucking with me."

 "I mean it.
 Please, Indigo.
 Don't go to Germany."
-Violet glanced awkwardly at the other woman.
+Violet glances awkwardly at the other woman.

 "How did you---you know what, nevermind.
 You have seen what it's like here, now, Violet?"